Vincent440/Vincent440.github.io/README.md

 # Vince Shury's Profile Page.

-This page utilizes Html Css And css media queries to make it functional on all viewports.
+This page utilizes HTML CSS And CSS Media Queries to make it responsive to all viewport sizes.

+---

 ## Current Issues to be resolved

-*need to modify it to adjust font-size based off of the screen size
+   * need to modify it to adjust font-size based off of the screen size

-*set max screen breaks
+   * set max screen breaks

-*add sticky footer
+   * add sticky footer

-*fix images for port page to be equal size
+   * fix images for port page to be equal size

+   * combine the pages to make one html document that is dynamically created

+---

+View the current live version of the page here.
+[Vince's Portfolio](https://vincent440.github.io/)